gomorpheus/morpheus-docs/integration_guides/Backups/commvault.rst

 Viewing Backups
 ^^^^^^^^^^^^^^^

-After provisioning, users can review backup details from the Instance detail page (Provisioning > Instances > Selected Instance > Backups tab).
+After provisioning, users can review backup details from the Instance detail page (|ProIns| > Selected Instance > Backups tab).
 Additionally, backups can be configured here if this was not done during provision time by clicking :guilabel:`ADD BACKUP`.
 Users can also run one-off backups from this page by opening the ACTIONS menu and clicking Backup.
 Backups will still continue to run based on the schedule configured in their job but additional runs can be made on-demand this way.

 Within the Backups section (Backups > Backups) users can also view all currently-configured backups and whether or not recent backup runs have succeeded.